craiggrummitt/ActionSwift3/readme.md

 ***EventDispatcher***

-Just as you would expect, Sprites and MovieClips will dispatch events.
+Just as you would expect, Sprites, SimpleButtons and MovieClips will dispatch events.
 As Swift is not able to check equality between two functions, an additional class called 'EventHandler' stores the EventHandler, along with a string representing the EventHandler, that can be checked for equality.
 For example, here's how to set up an enterFrame event handler:

 ```Swift
 movieClip.addEventListener(EventType.EnterFrame.rawValue, EventHandler(enterFrame, "enterFrame"))